 The issue with most people in today's busy, non-stop, stressful society, is that we don't use our lungs to their full capacity.
 Our lungs can be split into upper and lower lobes, when we are stressed we tend to take rapid shallow breathes only using the upper lobe.
-This also creates tension in our neck muscles, particularly our scalenes, sternocleidomastoids (SCM), upper traps, and levator sacapula.
+This also creates tension in our neck muscles, particularly our scalenes, sternocleidomastoids (SCM), upper traps, and levator scapula.
 Missing out on filling the entire lung means the oxygen transfer into our blood stream isn't as good as it could be.

 Practicing Deep Breathing Exercises (DBE) is a great way to:

-- fill your entire lung field, upper and lower, with oxygen rich air.
+Fill your entire lung field, upper and lower, with oxygen rich air

-- improve control of your diaphragm and core muscles
+Improve control of your diaphragm and core muscles

-- relax the tension in your upper neck and shoulder muscles
+Relax the tension in your upper neck and shoulder muscles

-- decrease stress and promote relaxation
+Decrease stress and promote relaxation

 So when you're feeling stressed out, take some time to practice a few deep breathes, your entire body will thank you.
 We take about 22,000 breathes per day, let's make them all count!